Web services, patience and attention to detail

 art and technology · web training and education · interdisciplinary connections · transdisciplinary research

-we specialise in book design and cost-effective print management (using the ethically-founded Russell Press), and manage publications from planning to final delivery.
+Book design and cost-effective print management (using ethically-based printers), and manage publications from planning to final delivery.

 website hosting from £40 p.a. specialising in cultural/voluntary/education/ethical sectors · standards-compliant cross-browser web coding & web technology guidance · web access/usability audits and fixes · information planning and handling